 in order to protect and improve them in line with legislation.

 Want to know more about the legislation around water pollution in the United Kingdom, Europe and internationally?

 The EA uses General Binding Rules to protect water resources from pollution caused by Small Sewage Discharges as a quid pro quo for not having to apply for a permit.
 In making a Small Sewage Discharge without a permit, by the very fact of making the discharge you agree to be bound by the General Binding Rules.
 Ignorance of the General Binding Rules is not a defence for not complying with their requirements, in the same way as not knowing the speed limit is 50mph is not a defence against breaking that limit.

-Before we explain the rules in detail, here are the answers to the three most common questions.
+Before we explain the rules in detail, here are the answers to the five most common questions.